ishelvirakeira/HuffPost-newspaper-replica/README.md

-This is a responsive replica of the Boston newspaper made with HTML and CSS.
+This is a responsive replica of the HuffPost newspaper made with HTML and CSS.